 The rust prevention of the mold is necessary.
 After the mold is maintained, the rust prevention action of the mold should be taken.
 The remaining water in the water channel must be blown out with an air hose.

-Too much lubricating oil does not bring better lubricating effect, just the right amount is enough.
+Too much lubricating oil does not bring a better lubricating effect; just the right amount is enough.

 When the mold is installed and maintained, pay attention to the numbers and instructions on the inserts and other components.

 Do not install them incorrectly.
 Check whether the screws are complete and tighten them diagonally when installing the screws.

 Click for more on complete plastic mold maintenance.

 No matter what type of mold is used or how long it is kept, it will need to be repaired in time due to damage.
 The longer it is kept, the more damage it will sustain.

 Rust is the most common type of damage that occurs during storage.
 On average, chipped or broken parts and worn gate areas make up the predominant types of damage that occur during use.